 Hailed by the New York Times for his “harmonically fresh work…full of both sparkle and thunder” and his "alternately abrasive and sweetly meditative" sonic excursions, his music has been praised internationally for its original timbres that evoke "arctic spheres of glimmering bell-like reverberation" (NRC Handelsblad, Amsterdam), its "dramatic strength and the superb combination of theory and intuition" (Het Parool, Amsterdam).
 The Swedish magazine Nutida Musik writes of his work Parallaxes for chamber orchestra, "Parallaxes is a dynamically expressive piece, which moves from a delicate treatment of timbre in string harmonics to a florid and powerful, virtuosic and complex sonic environment with seamlessly elegant passages between a variety of harmonic spaces."
 In a citation of distinction, the American Academy of Arts and Letters states, "Huck Hodge brings a European sensibility to his northwestern American heritage to forge a pioneering musical language rich in poetic resonance.
 He achieves brilliant and sumptuous effects by means of virtuosic instrumental techniques that fuse harmony, tone color and texture into an inseparable whole."

-Hodge is currently Assistant Professor of Composition in the School of Music, Hodge is the director of the Seattle Symphony's Merriman Family Young Composers Workshop.
+In addition to serving as Assistant Professor of Composition in the School of Music, Hodge is the director of the Seattle Symphony's Merriman Family Young Composers Workshop.
 Before joining the University of Washington, he taught Compositon at Columbia University in New York City, where he earned his MA and DMA studying with the noted French and American composers Tristan Murail and Fred Lerdahl.
 Prior to this, he studied Music Theory and Computer Music at the Staatliche Hochschule für Musik und Darstellende Kunst in Stuttgart, Germany, where his teachers included Georg Wötzer and Marco Stroppa.
 During this time, his studies were supported with funding from the Andrew W. Mellon Foundation and the Deutscher Akademischer Austauschdienst (DAAD).